ashley272/EURORACK/README.md

 I do not offer or perform repairs of any type.

-For more information about each modules functionality please visit [www.st-modular.com](http://www.st-modular.com)
+For more information about the functionality of the modules please visit [www.st-modular.com](http://www.st-modular.com).